 Center for Autism

-The Center for Autism, located on the Coral Lettinga Campus in Grand Rapids, Michigan, provides comprehensive outpatient treatment for autism spectrum disorders (ASD), learning disabilities, ADHD, and social/emotional disorders in children across West Michigan.
-While our emphasis at the Center for Autism is on evidence-based early intervention and ABA therapies with children as young as age two, we also provide services to older children and their families, including a social skills program for adolescents and young adults called Puzzle Partners.
+The Center for Autism, located on the Coral Lettinga Campus in Grand Rapids, Michigan and on our new campus in Ann Arbor, provides comprehensive outpatient treatment for autism spectrum disorders (ASD).
+While our emphasis at the Center for Autism is on evidence-based, early intervention and ABA therapies with children as young as age two, we also provide services to older children and their families, including a social skills program for adolescents and young adults called Puzzle Partners.

-Our clinical team includes a psychiatrist, neuropsychologist who accepts adults as well as pediatric patients, Ph.D.
-Psychologist, Board Certified Behavior Analyst (BCBA), Masters-level Social Worker (LMSW), Occupational Therapist, and Speech Therapist.
+Our clinical team includes a neuropsychologist who accepts adults as well as pediatric patients, Ph.D.
+Psychologist, Board Certified Behavior Analyst (BCBA), and Speech Therapist.
 Our specialists work together to develop a treatment plan that best meets the needs of the individual.

 The neuropsychological evaluation assists with gaining a thorough understanding of an individual’s diagnosis, their strengths and talents, and factors that could be barriers to their success.
 The result of the evaluation includes a comprehensive treatment plan, and the neuropsychologist coordinates both treatment options within our program as well as assists families in determining options for helpful services from external providers.
 The neuropsychologist also collaborates closely with your primary care physician and monitor treatment response to ensure that your treatment plan meets your changing needs.